calliope-project/calliope/doc/user/ref_formulation.rst

 Putting technologies and locations together: Nodes
 --------------------------------------------------

 In the model definition, locations can be defined, and for each location (or for groups of locations), technologies can be permitted.
-The details of this are laid out in the :doc:`model configuration section <ref_model_config>`.
+The details of this are laid out in :doc:`ref_config_listing`.

 A *node* is the combination of a specific location and technology, and is how Calliope internally builds the model.
 For a given location, ``loc``, and technology, ``tech``, a set of equations defined over ``loc::tech`` models that specific node.